Cardiopulmonary Resuscitation (CPR)

 Death comes quickly when the heart stops: the absence of oxygenated blood can cause irreparable brain damage in only a few minutes and death can occur in 8 to 10 minutes.
 Time is all important when you are helping an unconscious person who is not breathing.
 Thus, the cardinal rule if you are alone is to immediately begin cardiopulmonary resuscitation.

-The Philippine Heart Association, which sets standards for CPR, distinguishes the three parts of the CPR process with the familiar letters ABC: is for airway, B is for breathing, is for circulation.
+The Philippine Heart Association, which sets standards for CPR, distinguishes the three parts of the CPR process with the familiar letters ABC: A is for airway, B is for breathing, C is for circulation.
 These steps are described in order below:

 Clear the Airway